conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 The pull request [#204](https://github.com/conan-io/conan-docker-tools/pull/204) showed us some weak points to consider:

-* Installing Clang via LLVM's APT repository does not guarantee full compatibility with ``libstdc++`` version used to build GCC.  * APT packages that were requirements for GCC and Clang were still present, further inflating the final image.  * The packages provided through Ubuntu do not have older versions available, in case a new version comes along.
-This affects the reproducibility requirement.  * Older compilers were always an issue in terms of maintenance once they arrived in the EOL (end-of-life) state.
-It was necessary to update the PPA address and build the images again * The continuous integration service used, although it was considerably fast, it was not possible to customize and prioritize the build, if necessary.
+ * Installing Clang via LLVM's APT repository does not guarantee full compatibility with ``libstdc++`` version used to build GCC.
+ * APT packages that were requirements for GCC and Clang were still present, further inflating the final image.
+ * The packages provided through Ubuntu do not have older versions available, in case a new version comes along.
+This affects the reproducibility requirement.
+ * Older compilers were always an issue in terms of maintenance once they arrived in the EOL (end-of-life) state.
+It was necessary to update the PPA address and build the images again.
+ * The continuous integration service used, although it was considerably fast, it was not possible to customize and prioritize the build, if necessary.

 Noticing the listed issues, we tried a radical solution.
 This solution took more time to implement but resulted in something better in terms of maintainability and practicality.